-The owner or operator shall must take all reasonable precautions to prevent accidents and fires, including preparation of.
-A an emergency response plan, will be prepared and Such plan must be available at the well for use or inspection.
+The owner or operator shall take all reasonable precautions to prevent accidents and fires.
+An emergency response plan will be prepared and available at the well for use or inspection.
 Coordination with local emergency responders and the Idaho Bureau of Homeland Security is recommended prior to rig set up.
-The following actions must be taken in event of a release, industrial accident, or fire of major consequence:
+The following actions must be taken

 - O1.
 Provide Information to Emergency Response.
 Emergency workers will be given information on all fluids or chemicals involved in a spill or accident as needed according to OSHA Standard 1910.1200 (Hazard Communication).
 Nothing in this rule shall authorize any person to withhold information that is required by state or federal law to be provided to a health care professional, a doctor, or a nurse.
-All information required by a health care professional, a doctor, or a nurse shall be supplied, immediately upon request, by the owner or operator, or their contractors, directly to the requesting health care professional, doctor, or nurse, including the percent by volume of the chemical constituents (and associated CAS numbers) in the fluids and the additives; - 02.
+All information required by a health care professional, a doctor, or a nurse shall be supplied, immediately upon request, by the owner or operator, or their contractors, directly to the requesting health care professional, doctor, or nurse, including the percent by volume of the chemical constituents (and associated CAS numbers) in the fluids and the additives; (3-29-12) - 02.
 Initiate Spill Response and Corrective Actions.
-Owner or operator must comply with the requirements of IDAPA 58.01.02, "Water Quality Standards," Sections 850 through 852; and (3-18-22) - 03.
+Owner or operator must comply with the requirements of IDAPA 58.01.02, "Water Quality Standards," Sections 850 through 852; and (3-29-12) - 03.
 Notify the Department.
 Notify the Department within twenty-four (24) hours and submit a full report thereon within fifteen (15) days.
-(3-18-22)
+(3-29-12)